ttttonyhe/eugrade/README.md

 <br/>

+> This project is not actively maintained.
+Also, legacy code alert!

 <br/>

 ## Main Features 功能特色
 + **Based on PHP & Vue.js & And Design for Vue**
   - PHP 7.2
   - Vue.js + jQuery
-  - Ant Design for Vue
+  - Ant Design for Vue
 + **Developed using Webpack & Sass**
   - Webpack 打包
   - Scss 样式